 Princess Seedless Grape Vine

-The Princess Seedless Grapes are large, green, juicy, seedless fruit with a nice sweet flavor.
+The Princess Seedless Grapes vine produces large, green, juicy, seedless fruits with a nice sweet flavor.
 Fruits hold well, and you can eat them fresh or as raisins.
 Train on a trellis, post, arbor, or wall.
 100 Chill Hours.
 Self-fruitful.

 General Plant Information

 Princess Seedless Grape Vine (Seedless) Care and Information

 Plant the Princess Seedless Grape vine in the full sun.
 Train this woody deciduous vine on a trellis, wall, arbor, or post.
 Plant as close as 6 feet apart.
 The flowers are self-fruitful, but need heat to mature the fruit.
 Grape vines can be a very ornamental plant in the landscape.

 How to Water, Prune, And Fertilize Grape Vine